 In 1973 the band made its first playing tour of Germany and Austria.
-Return trips have become a tradition occurring in 1978, 1983, 1988, 1995, 1999 and 2003.
-During the seven visits to Germany, the band has performed at the world-famous Munich Oktoberfest in 1978, a well as a number of famous beer halls in Munich, and local fests in other locals in Germany.
-These tours have provided a most unique vacation experience for hundreds of friends and fans of the band, who have accompanied the band to Germany and gained an abundance of unforgettable memories.
+Return trips have become a tradition occurring in 1978, 1983, 1988, 1995, 1999, 2003, and 2019.
+During these eight visits to Europe, the band has performed at the world-famous Munich Oktoberfest in 1978 and several famous beer halls in Munich and local fests in other locales in Germany, Austria, Slovenia, Switzerland, and the Czech Republic.
+These tours have provided a most unique vacation experience for hundreds of friends and fans of the band, who have accompanied the band and gained an abundance of unforgettable memories.

 The band continues to receive recognition.
 In 2002 the band was inducted in the Polka Hall of Fame and in 2005, 2010, and 2015 the band received recognition during the annual Milwaukee Germanfest for participating in the festival for 25, 30 and 35 years.

 In 2017 the band was selected to be a participant in Travel Wisconsin’s 2018 summer tourism campaign.
-We filmed a 30 second commercial in Monroe, Wisconsin at Turner Hall in December that can still be seen today.
+A 30-second commercial was filmed in Monroe, Wisconsin at Turner Hall in December 2017.
 The Gemuchlikeit commercial will be a memory the band will cherish for years to come.